jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 In conclusion, I can easily recommend this quad to almost anyone who can afford it.
 Whether you are new to the hobby or an experienced pilot and just want to fly safely in somewhat public areas, such as parks, this quad is indeed a great fit.

-> **Simply put, the Mobula7 HD carries on the momentum of it's predecessors - the Snapper7 and the original Mobula7, and innovates on top of that.**
+> **Simply put, the Mobula7 HD carries on the momentum of its predecessors - the Snapper7 and the original Mobula7, and innovates on top of that.**

 You can't go wrong if you pick one up.
 The top of the line parts, make sure you get a quality build.
-Sure, the [Mobula7 HD][1] is a bit heavier than its predecessor and as such maybe not just as snappy, but it does offer for better freestyle, similar to the experience you would get with a 5 inch quad.
+Sure, the [Mobula7 HD][1] is a bit heavier than its predecessor and as such maybe not just as snappy, but it does offer for better freestyle, similar to the experience you would get with a 5-inch quad.

 On top of it all, if `cinewhoops` are your thing, I'd crown the Mobula7 HD the **queen of cinewhoops for 2019**.
 I know I, for one, absolutely love flying parks and playgrounds safely and getting that sweet, sweet 1080p 60fps footage.